-What is WISE?
-In March 2015 the Water Integration for Squamscott-Exeter (WISE) project completed an Integrated Planning framework for three coastal communities including Exeter, Stratham, and Newfields to provide recommendations for affordably managing permits for wastewater and stormwater.
-The project has received tentative approval to fulfill the Nitrogen Control Plan requirements for Exeter and overlapping MS4 requirements for both Stratham and Exeter pending some critical next steps.
-This was accomplished by making use of a new flexibility in EPA permitting called Integrated Planning.
+This was accomplished by making use of a new flexibility in EPA permitting called Integrated Municipal Stormwater and Wastewater Planning.
 The project bridged legal and technical gaps through a collaborative process working with regulators and municipal staff to develop a product that stakeholders and regulators trust and support.
 The project quantified the economic and performance advantages of municipal collaboration and integration of water resource planning.
 Success of this new approach depends upon leadership by municipalities, trust in the process an outcome, technical capacity and innovation, and regulatory flexibility.
-The process has included officials from the Towns of Stratham, Newfields, and Exeter working with a team from Geosyntec Consultants, the University of New Hampshire, Rockingham Planning Commission, Consensus Building Institute, and the Great Bay National Estuarine Research Reserve with funding was provided by the NERRS Science Collaborative.
+The process has included officials from the Towns of Stratham, Newfields, and Exeter working with a team from Geosyntec Consultants, the University of New Hampshire, Rockingham Planning Commission, Consensus Building Institute, and the Great Bay National Estuarine Research Reserve with funding provided by the National Estuarine Research Reserves (NERRs) Science Collaborative.

 What is Integrated Planning?
-Integrated Planning is a new EPA approach that allows a flexibility in permitting of wastewater and stormwater controls to plan for most cost effective measures first while still meeting regulatory standards that protect public health and water quality.
+Integrated Planning is a new EPA approach that allows flexibility in permitting of wastewater and stormwater controls to plan for the most cost effective measures first while still meeting regulatory standards that protect public health and water quality.
 Green infrastructure is a key integrated planning strategy for nutrient and stormwater management and enables management of stormwater as a resource and supports other economic benefits and quality of life.
 Integrated planning is being shown to have great cost-efficiencies through the comprehensive management of wastewater, stormwater and nonpoint sources throughout the nation.